Nord (yacht): Ownership and history

-In March of 2022, Forbes reported that Nord was still owned by Alexey Mordashov.
+In March 2022, Forbes reported that Nord was still owned by Alexey Mordashov.
 At 464 feet, the vessel was registered in the Cayman Islands with a value of $300 million.

 While under threat of seizure due to sanctions, she arrived in Vladivostok, Russia on April 11, after leaving Seychelles on March 12, where Nord typically spent winters.
 Luxury Launches reported that Mordashov avoided seizure by spending $465,000 in fuel and having the ship drive full speed to Vladivostok, also turning off her mandatory location responders and cruising for 6,701 nautical miles straight.

 The yacht then sailed on through the Japan Sea to the port of Busan in South Korea, before returning to Vladivostok, where she was again recorded on June 6, 2022.

 The yacht was in Hong Kong harbour on October 7, 2022.

 On October 30, 2022, this yacht is at Addu Atoll, Maldives.
 On February 23, 2023, it was seen in Praslin, Seychelles.
 On March 8, 2023, it was seen in La Digue, Seychelles, where the guests were preparing for an extraordinary barbeque on Petite Anse Beach.

+On June 12, 2023, Nord re-enabled the transponders that had been disabled in October of the previous year.
+The yacht was found in the Indian Ocean near Indonesia.
+On June 28, the ship arrived at the port of Vladivostok.